 The studio enlisted local artisans to source materials and build furnishings, while works by local artists such as Daniel Fuller and Sean Spellman decorate the spaces.

 Hotel Joaquin's restaurant, The Bar, which serves French Mediteranean cuisine, informed the aesthetic, which Auric Road describes as an "homage to the laid-back elegance of the California and Mediterranean coastlines".

 "Every detail has meaning and intentionality, designed to inspire our guests," said Auric Road CEO Paul Makarechian in a project statement.

 Folding glass doors open the eatery onto a terrace overlooking the ocean, featuring caned chairs and wooden tables for guest to relax.
 Terracotta-hued tiles cover the floor of the outdoor area and run inside, where they also line the base of the golden bar top.

 Pale wooden panelling covers the wall behind and extends up to line the ceiling extending over the lounge on the other side of the communal area.

 Studio Robert McKinley has chosen an eclectic mix of vintage furniture and artworks arranged around a fireplace in this area.
 A vinyl record player set atop a wooden cabinet filled with records for guests to chose from.

-In the bedrooms, bright white bedding and upholstery complements the pale painted walls and exposed wooden ceiling beams, and the hues of the curtains.
+In the bedrooms, bright white bedding and upholstery complement the pale painted walls and exposed wooden ceiling beams, and the hues of the curtains.
 This forms a bright backdrop to the wooden bed frame and caned chairs.

-Glazed tiles, sinks and bathtubs in a variety of stones, and metallic faucets provide a more textural setting in the adjoining bathrooms.
+Glazed tiles, sinks and bathtubs in a variety of stones and metallic faucets provide a more textural setting in the adjoining bathrooms.